zreese/jre-excerpts/content/jre-2049--coleman-hughes--2023-10-20.md

 42:09 	(Coleman Hughes)	Wow.

-42:10 	(Joe Rogan)	It's one genus, it's sue Scroffa.
+42:10 	(Joe Rogan)	It's one genus, it's Sus scrofa.
 It's one specific animal.
-And if you domesticate it, it's cute and it's babe, it's the pig.
+And if you domesticate it, it's cute and it's Babe, it's the pig.
 If you don't, it's this fucking plague of mammals that can have three litters a year, starts having a litter when it's six months old.

 42:28 	(Joe Rogan)	Within a couple of years, they're 200 pounds, and they eat constantly.
 And all they do is eat and fuck and make more pigs.
 And they're smart.

+42:37 	(Coleman Hughes)	Wow.

-42:37 	(Joe Rogan)	Wow.
-Yeah.
+42:41 	(Joe Rogan)	Yeah.
 Wow.

-42:41 	(Joe Rogan)	So we know these things are fucking dangerous and if we're monkeying around with nature but also we know that there have been medical interventions, uh, there's been medical technology, there's been researches done that's enhanced people's lives, saved people's lives, rescued people from fatal diseases to cast light on the entire pharmaceutical industry.
-That it's like this horrible monster of a thing that's destroying lives.
+So we know these things are fucking dangerous and if we're monkeying around with nature but also we know that there have been medical interventions, there's been medical technology, there's been researches done that's enhanced people's lives, saved people's lives, rescued people from fatal diseases to cast light on the entire pharmaceutical industry, that it's like this horrible monster of a thing that's destroying lives.
 No, what it is is a bunch of people that are, like, you were saying, scientists who figure things out because it's cool, and they get married to people who just want to make money.

-43:23 	(Joe Rogan)	And so they're stock market psychos, and there's a lot of psychos out there, and the psychos say, okay, we got this thing and we're making X, but I think we can get to Z. We just got to get this guy to say this and this regulation to pass, and then we're in Z, and this guy is thinking himself doing coke off a stripper's ass on a yacht.
+43:23 	(Joe Rogan)	And so they're stock market psychos, and there's a lot of psychos out there, and the psychos say, okay, we got this thing and we're making X, but I think we can get to Z. We just got to get this guy to say this, and this regulation to pass, and then we're in Z, and this guy is thinking himself doing coke off a stripper's ass on a yacht.
 That's what he's thinking of.

 43:43 	(Joe Rogan)	He's not thinking of saving the world.